cmp-202/ssh2shell/README.md

 });

 ssh2shell.on ("error", function onError(err, type, close = false, callback(err, type) = undefined) {
- //default: rasies a msg with the error message, runs the callback if defined and closes the connection
+ //default: raises a msg with the error message, runs the callback if defined and closes the connection
  //default is replaced by host.onEnd function if defined
  //err is the error received it maybe an Error object or a string containing the error message.
  //type is a string identifying the source of the error